AdobeDocs/experience-manager-cloud-service.en/help/onboarding/home.md

 **Navigate to Cloud Manager**

 Access Cloud Manager to get started with your Cloud journey with AEM.
-Now that you have been added as a user and assigned to aa Cloud Manager Role, you are ready to do various tasks such as creating a program, adding an environment, managing Git, configuring a pipeline, and deploying code.
+Now that you have been added as a user and assigned to aa Cloud Manager Role, you are ready to do various tasks such as [creating a program](/help/onboarding/getting-access-to-aem-in-cloud/understand-program-types.md), [adding an environment](/help/implementing/cloud-manager/manage-environments.md), [accessing Git](/help/implementing/cloud-manager/accessing-git.md), [configuring a pipeline](/help/implementing/cloud-manager/configure-pipeline.md), and [deploying code](/help/implementing/cloud-manager/deploy-code.md).

 **Access an AEM Instance**